-Raconteur published its report on Project Management in August 2015 – a subject close to our hearts.
-We have also written many articles on Program/Project management – all aimed at helping companies to side-step the biggest stumbling blocks.
+Many companies publish reports on Project Management – a subject close to our hearts.
+We have also written many articles on Program/Project management – all aimed at helping organisations to side-step the biggest stumbling blocks.

 Well, who could disagree with this?